 Dennis lives in the Kibera slum in Nairobi, Kenya.
 After both parents died, Dennis and his two siblings were taken in by an aunt.
 With limited income, Dennis' aunt was not always able to provide food for the family.
 Dennis received some education from a neighbor, but was very behind other children his age.
 Worst of all, Dennis is HIV positive.

-Everything changed when Dennis was sponsored through I.N.
-Network.
+Everything changed when Dennis was sponsored through International Needs.
 Through the support of a generous sponsor, Dennis and his family now receive regular nutritious food.
 Dennis and his siblings attend a proper school and Dennis has access to medication to treat his HIV.
 Sponsorship truly saved his life and paved the way for a future.

 Year Ministry Began: 2006